Skip to main content

 In 2024, THI introduced a new HIV research training initiative focused on supporting postdoctoral fellows at UC San Diego.
 Leveraging various funding sources, including endowed funds, this initiative is designed to support trainees conducting research across diverse fields such as clinical, virological, epidemiological, immunological, and socio-behavioral studies.
 The overall goal of our program is to support training and advance the careers of new leaders in HIV research.

-This year, we have provided $168,000 to support six fellows HIV research (two from the HOPE T32 program established by Dr. Richman in 1990 and four from the Substance Use, HIV, and Related Infections T32 program) across the UC San Diego Division of Infectious Diseases and Global Public Health.
+This year, we have provided $146,000 to support 6 fellows HIV research (two from the HOPE T32 program established by Dr. Richman in 1990 and three from the Substance Use, HIV, and Related Infections T32 program and one to support salary gap funding) across the UC San Diego Division of Infectious Diseases and Global Public Health.

 Looking forward, the initiative may also extend funding to support HIV research projects led by UCSD-affiliated investigators.
 The funding available for awards each year will depend on the funds generated and expended in the previous year.